graphadvantage/marvel-graph-practicum/README.md

 6. Write a query that searches (Character {name: }) for a particular value.
 Note the response time.
 Do something to this node to make searches go faster.
 Note the new response time.

 ### Exercise 6: Refactor nodes
-1. Notice that there is a list of Creators in the Comic node.
+1. Notice that there is a list of Creators in the Comic node
 2. Refactor this to a new Creator node

 ### Exercise 7:  Refactor relationships